PALLAVI-ANAPATI/Symptom-Checker/README.md

 ## Usage
 - Download this repository via GIT or zip.
-- Open CMD in directory of this repository(above Python 3.10 should be installed)
+- Open CMD in directory of this repository(Python 3.10 and above should be installed)
 - type pip install -r requirements.txt.
 - After installation run app.py.
 - Go to the 127.0.0.1:5000/chatbot, You can start chatting.